Zinabuf/GCIM/README.md

 6 ID_806 ID_806 24.9871
 ~~~

- The exposure variable for the target dataset should be
+ The exposure variable and other covariates for the adjustments are for the target dataset and should be provided in a separate file, for example: `Qexp_target.tx`

  ~~~
    FID   IID      Exposure    Conf_1  Conf_2 Conf_3 Conf_4  Conf_5   Conf_6